University of the Sunshine Coast: History

 The first discussions about a university for the Sunshine Coast region began in 1973.
 In 1989, the Australian Federal Government approved its establishment.
 On 1 July 1994 the Queensland Parliament passed the Sunshine Coast University College Act 1994.

 The university was established in 1994, opening in 1996 as the Sunshine Coast University College.
 The University of the Sunshine Coast Act 1998 was passed in Queensland Parliament on 19 November of that year, legislating the independent status of the university.
 The university changed to its current name of the University of the Sunshine Coast (USC; UniSC from July 2022) in 1999.
 It was created by the Australian Government to serve the growing population of the Sunshine Coast region, north of Brisbane, in Queensland.
 The University of the Sunshine Coast is the first greenfield university established in Australia since 1971.

-The inaugural vice-chancellor was Professor Paul Thomas, AM, who took office with effect from 1 January 1996, having spent an earlier period as planning president.
+The inaugural vice-chancellor was Paul Thomas, AM, who took office with effect from 1 January 1996, having spent an earlier period as planning president.
 UniSC's second vice-chancellor, Professor Greg Hill AO, took over from Professor Thomas AM in 2011 after starting at the university in 2005 as deputy vice-chancellor.
 He stayed in the role until August 2020 when Professor Helen Bartlett joined as the university's third vice-chancellor.

 Justice Gerald “Tony” Fitzgerald was the university's inaugural chancellor, followed by pastoralist Ian Kennedy, AO, who was UniSC's second chancellor.
 Air Chief Marshal Sir Angus Houston AK, AFC (Ret'd) became the university's fourth chancellor when he was appointed to the role in 2017 after John Dobson OAM retired from the position.
 Sir Angus remains the university's current chancellor.

 The student body has grown consistently since the university opened in 1996 with an intake of 524 students.
 In 2020, UniSC had 18,150 students enrolled.

 The university introduced paid parking at its Sippy Downs campus from February 2013, a move that garnered a negative response from some students and staff.
 Of the university's 2,400 parking spaces, approximately 450 (located 1 km from the centre of campus) remain as free parking.
 Some of the parking has solar canopies, which along with campus roofs supply 2.1 MW of solar electricity (5 GWh/year).
 The power is also used to cool 4.5 million liters of water for air conditioning, estimated to save AU$100 million over 25 years.